eugeniop/blog/_posts/2020-05-11-Using-a-Watchdog-to-fix-all-issues.md

 4. Complete the process.
 5. Clean up the display and display another quote.

 Some googling later, I found a few alternatives, but I did not like any of them.
-And then I came up with an even simpler and elegant solution.
+And then, I came up with an even more straightforward and elegant solution.

 It turns out I already have a long-running timer, the RTC used by the scheduler that emits an event every 1 min.
-This is interrupt driven so fairly independent of what is going on in the rest of the system.
+The RTC is interrupt driven so reasonably independent of what is going on in the rest of the system.

 The handler for this interrupt simply sets a flag: